 90s Grunge Style

-The popularity of grunge fashion was augmented when ace designer Marc Jacobs made the first Grunge inspired collection in 1993.
+The popularity of grunge fashion was augmented when ace designers made the first Grunge inspired collection in 1993.
 The ensembles he designed included flannel shirts, printed dresses, slips, and Doctor Martens.

 The trends from the original grunge fashion were becoming popular, and the oversized jackets, baggy jeans, plaid shirts, and graphic tees went mainstream in that era.

 Modern Grunge Style

 The grunge style inspired the collections with elements like oversized silhouettes, plaid, and floral prints.